epicoon/lx-core/README.md

   // Insert one more snippet and specify the configuration
   // @param path - the same path as in the previous case
-  // @param renderParams - array of parameters that will be available as variables
-  //                       in the file describing the embed snippet
-  // @param clientParams - array of parameters that will be available in the
+  // @param attributes - array of parameters that will be available in the
-  //                       snippet code by property [[Snippet.clientParams]]
+  //                     snippet code by property [[Snippet.attributes]]
   box2.setSnippet({
     path: 'snippetName2',
-    renderParams: {},
-    clientParams: {},
+    attributes: {},
   });

   // Snippet adding: $snippetName - the snippet name, $config - configuration for widget